TikTok Star Addison Rae Cast In ‘She’s All That’ Gender Swap Remake, ‘He’s All That’

 “IM SOOOOO PROUD OF YOU AND CANT WAIT,” gushed Addison’s mother, Sheri Nicole, giving her daughter numerous heart emoji.

-“[Y]ay!!! congrats xx,” Stranger Things star Millie Bobby Brown commented, showing Addison some support in her upcoming acting journey.
+“Yay!!! congrats xx,” Stranger Things star Millie Bobby Brown commented, showing Addison some support in her upcoming acting journey.

-The TikTok super star also shared in a recent interview her plans to expand her empire, noting acting as something she became interested in recently, The Inquisitr previously reported.
+The TikTok star also shared her plans to expand her empire in a recent interview, noting that acting was something she became interested in recently, The Inquisitr previously reported.
 Addison explained how she had taken “lots of classes” and “read tons of scripts” and had hoped that something “big” would come along on her journey to even more stardom.